Ranchero-Software/NetNewsWire/Technotes/Widget.md

 The NetNewsWire iOS widget supports the `systemSmall` and `systemMedium` styles.

-The `systemSmall` style displays the current Today and Unread counts; `systemMedium` displays the latest two articles along with current
+The `systemSmall` style displays the current Today and Unread counts; `systemMedium` displays the latest two articles.
-Today and Unread count.

 ## Passing Data from the App to the Widget